d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 So far, our working example of a sequence learning task has been language modeling, where we aim to predict the next token given all previous tokens in a sequence.
-In this scenario, we wish only to condition upon the left-ward context, and thus the unidirectional chaining of a standard RNN seems appropriate.
+In this scenario, we wish only to condition upon the leftward context, and thus the unidirectional chaining of a standard RNN seems appropriate.
 However, there are many other sequence learning tasks contexts where it's perfectly fine to condition the prediction at every time step